By Alicia Wanek

 Some have postulated that because this generation didn’t grow up with the fear of HIV/AIDS, and because of the advancements in medical treatment, they just don’t worry about contracting an STD.
 Additionally, since only 22 states mandate both sex education and HIV education and many states teach abstinence only, the teens may just not be aware of the risks.
 USA Today has even suggested that in young adults, the rise in the use of dating apps may be playing a role in the rise in syphilis cases.
 Sometimes, they aren’t using any protection because their boyfriend or girlfriend has assured him or her they’ve never had another sexual partner.
 The diagnosis of an STD comes as a very unwelcome surprise.

-Dr. Katrina Walsh, an OB/GYN in Plano for over 25 years, has seen this trend in her own practice, sometimes with lifelong consequences.
+There are sometimes lifelong consequences.
 Because 50% of women with chlamydia don’t show any symptoms, there can be severe damage to their fallopian tubes and ultimately infertility before they’re even diagnosed.
-“What I’ve also seen in my practice is an increase in oral-genital STDs,” she reports.
+“What I’ve also seen in my practice is an increase in oral-genital STDs,” OB/GYN Dr. Katrina Walsh reports.
 These are contracted through oral sex.
 She reports having seen more pharyngeal chlamydia in younger women.
 Gonorrhea and syphilis can be transmitted this way as well.

 Of course, abstinence is the best prevention, but condom use, avoiding oral sex and getting tested for STDs if they are sexually active are crucial.
 “Always use protection!”
 Dr. Walsh tells her patients.
 Parents can’t be scared about talking about STDs with their kids, and it should be before they’re sexually active.
 If they aren’t hearing about the risks at school, let them hear it from you.